3LawsRobotics/fmt/doc/get-started.md

 ## CMake

-{fmt} provides two CMake targets: `fmt::fmt` for the compiled library and `fmt::fmt-header-only` for the header-only library.
+{fmt} provides two CMake targets: `lll::fmt::fmt` for the compiled library and `lll::fmt::fmt-header-only` for the header-only library.
 It is recommended to use the compiled library for improved build times.

 There are three primary ways to use {fmt} with CMake: